Bang Kruai district: Private hospital

+Health promoting hospitals

+There are total 11 health-promoting hospitals in the district.

+Clinics

+Around 59 clinics are in Bang Kruai district.

 Environment

 Bang Kruai as well as neighbouring Bang Yai and Mueang Nonthaburi is the last natural habitat of the Alexandrine parakeet and red-breasted parakeet, a medium-sized parrot in Bangkok Metropolitan Region.
 They live in groups on large trees in some local temples, such as Wat Suan Yai, Wat Utthayan, Wat Ampawan, Wat Chaloem Phra Kiat Worawihan.